 State University of New York at Oswego

-The Department of Chemistry at the State University of New York at Oswego invites applications to fill a full time position for Visiting Assistant Professor of Organic Chemistry.
+The Department of Chemistry at the State University of New York at Oswego invites applications to fill a full time, tenure-track Assistant Professor position in Physical Chemistry.

-Compensation: Salary to commensurate with experience plus full New York State benefits package.
+Compensation: Salary range is $65-69,000 (or commensurate with experience) plus full New York State benefits package.

 Benefit Information: The State University of New York provides an excellent benefit package.
 For more information, visit: https://www.suny.edu/benefits/benefit-summaries/

 Date of Appointment: Fall 2023 (or for Faculty will be date of obligation)

 The Assistant Professor of Physical Chemistry is expected to teach undergraduate and graduate courses in physical and/or computational chemistry and general education courses offered in chemistry, and specialty courses in area of expertise.
 The Assistant Professor will be an active participant in the departments vibrant undergraduate and graduate research program by working with several students.
 The Assistant Professor of Physical Chemistry will be expected to sponsor candidates for the Master of Science chemistry degrees and increase the recognition of the department and SUNY Oswego and will be expected to secure external funding through grants.

 SUNY Oswego works continuously to create an inclusive environment which respects, embraces, and promotes cultural safety, belonging, civil discourse, cultural humility, and other values and goals outlined in SUNY Oswego's Strategic Diversity and Inclusion Plan (https://www.oswego.edu/diversity/).
 As such, the Assistant Professor of Physical Chemistry will be expected to contribute to these efforts and possess communication and interpersonal skills necessary to engage effectively with an increasingly diverse community of students and colleagues.